Agriculture

 Day-to-day tasks

-• create contracts, write reports and consider the environmental impact of projects
+• advise on the environmental impact of design projects

 Working environment